CairBin/GaltonKnockedBoards/README.md

 # GaltonKnockedBoards
-The model of Galton knocked boards
+The model of Galton knocked boards by C#